Ria424/developers-animatesdk-docs/Tools_object/Tools1.md

 #### Usage

-tools.altIsDown
+Tools.altIsDown

 #### Description

-Read-only property; a Boolean value that identifies if the Alt key is being pressed.
+Read-only property; `boolean`; Identifies if the Alt key is being pressed.
 The value is true if the Alt key is pressed, and false otherwise.

 #### Example